sanjar91/Fantastic-Four/AssuranceCases.md

 **Evidence:**

-Evidence for C3 would include code on lines 155-159 of the handle._.c file and the topics lengths code on lines 134-145.
-The topics length has the ability to restrict messages/files to a predetermined length and does not allow topics to exceed these requirements.
-The code evidence cited, collectively, provides security against buffer overflow attacks.
-Lastly, evidence for C4 would require an additional capability by Misquitto, in a future-state, to limit the data types allowed on the broker and offer an added layer of security against malware attacks.
+Evidence for C3 would include code found on lines 155-159 of the handle._.c file and code regarding topic length found on lines 134-145.
+The topic code restricts messages/files to a predetermined length and prohibits files from exceeding these requirements.
+The code evidence cited above, collectively, protects the broker against buffer overflow attacks.
+Lastly, evidence for C4 would require an additional capability by Misquitto, in a future-state, to limit the data file types allowed on the broker thereby offering an added layer of security against malware attacks.

 ### Assurance Case 5